tomxbarnesx/git-interview-baseline/README.md

 Switched to a new branch 'remote-feature-branch'
 ```

-When we checkout a remote branch fetched, git will create a local branch to track that remote and switch to that branch.
-We can now do work, push it back up to GitHub, and another developer can fetch those changes down.
+When we checkout a remote branch that was fetched, git will create a local branch to track that remote and switch to it.
+We can now write new code, push it back up to GitHub, and another developer can fetch those changes down.

-`git fetch` is a pretty low-level git command we don't use that much because it always requires two steps, first `git fetch` and then `git merge` to actually integrate those changes into your working branch.
-Generally, if you are in `master` you want to immediately `fetch` and `merge` any changes to the remote master.

 ### Combining `git fetch` with `git merge` by using `git pull`

-If you want to both fetch and merge, which is what you want to do 99% of the time, just type `git pull`. `git pull` is literally the combination of both `git fetch` and `git merge`.
+There is an easier and more common way to `fetch` and `merge` from GitHub that doesn't require this two step process.
+Similar to `git checkout -b <branch_name>`, which allows us to create a branch and switch to it in a single motion, `git pull` allows to fetch and merge in one command.
+This is likely how you'll draw new versions down from GitHub 99% of the time.

 When you `git pull` the following things will occur:

 1. You will `git fetch` all remote changes, including those on the current branch, existing branches, and new branches.
-2. Any changes that are on a remote branch which is being tracked by your local branch, that is to say, if you are on `master` and there is a change to `origin/master`, those changes will be automatically merged.
+2. Any changes that are on a remote branch tracked by your local branch — such as your `master` and `remote/master` — will be automatically merged.

 ## Conclusion

-Git is complex, and collaborating with people in this matter is just hard - there's no easy way to allow 100s of people to all work on the same code base.
-These workflows are just being introduced to you.
-You'll have lots of time to practice them and memorize what each command does.
-Don't try to learn it all at once; instead just start to get an understanding of what's what.
+This is just a taste of all that git has to offer.
+It's complex and can produce difficult tangles of version histories and merge conflicts at times.
+But it's the best option you've got.
+There's no easy way to allow 100s of people to all work on the same code base.
+Don't attempt to memorize every command right off the bat.
+Mastering each bit at a time, and eventually its logic will be come almost as naturally as saving a text document or sending an email.
+Almost...

 ![XKCD Git](http://imgs.xkcd.com/comics/git.png)